NCAS-CMS/cfdm/joss/paper.md

 The central element of the CF data model is the "field construct" that encapsulates all of the data and metadata for a single variable.
-The `cfdm` library can create field constructs ab initio, or read them from netCDF files; inspect, subspace and modify in memory;
+The `cfdm` library can create field constructs ab initio, or read them from netCDF files; inspect, subspace, and modify in memory;
 and write them to CF-netCDF dataset files.
-As long as it can interpret the data, `cfdm` does not enforce CF-compliance, allowing non-compliant datasets to be read, processed, corrected and rewritten.
+As long as it can interpret the data, `cfdm` does not enforce CF-compliance, allowing non-compliant datasets to be read, processed, corrected, and rewritten.

 This represents a limited functionality in comparison to other software libraries used for analysis, which often include higher-level